 Research and Writing Interests: Poetry Writing and Criticism

 Adam Scheffler received an A.B. in English from Harvard, an M.F.A. in poetry from the Iowa Writers’ Workshop, and a Ph.D. in English from Harvard.
-He has taught courses at Harvard and the University of Iowa on such topics as science fiction, lyric poetry, realist fiction, and love and madness in literature.
-He is also the author of a book of poems, A Dog’s Life, which won the Jacar Press Book Prize.
-His poetry has appeared in The American Poetry Review, Cincinnati Review, Antioch Review, Rattle, Verse Daily, and many other journals.
+He has taught courses at Harvard and the University of Iowa on such topics as poetry writing, science fiction, realist fiction, and love and madness in literature.
+He is the author of a book of poems, A Dog’s Life, and his poems appear in numerous literary journals.
 He was a resident tutor in Currier house for five years and is currently a non-resident Currier tutor.

-Research and Writing Interests: Medical anthropology, global health, Asian studies, documentary film
+Research and Writing Interests: Medical anthropology, Asian studies, global health, documentary film and video

 Research and Writing Interests:

-Julia Tejblum will receive her Ph.D. in English Literature from Harvard in November 2019.
-She holds an M.A. in English from Oxford University, where she studied as a Clarendon Scholar, and a B.A. in English and Theater Arts from Brandeis University.
-Her dissertation focuses on the relationship between autobiography and form in Romantic and Victorian poetry.
-Other research interests include narrative theory, literature and science, and literary influence.
-In addition to the Writing Program, Julia also teaches courses in literature, art history, film, and television for the Harvard Pre-College Program.
+Julia Tejblum holds a Ph.D. in English Literature from Harvard, an M.A. from Oxford University, where she studied as a Clarendon Scholar, and a B.A. in English and Theater Arts from Brandeis University.
+Her current research focuses on the relationship between autobiography and form in Romantic and Victorian poetry.
+She has published criticism and reviews in Essays in Criticism, Romanticism, and The Wordsworth Circle.
+Other research interests include travel writing, narrative theory, literature and science, and literary influence.

 Fields: Human Development and Psychology